 Social feeds are another important intranet feature.
 With social feeds, you can provide employees with one central source for individual, team, and company updates.
 Employees are able to respond, take action, bring in colleagues in real time, all within a single page.

-By replacing siloed email communication with a familiar social media environment, you can empower employees to effortlessly communicate and collaborate with their peers.
+By replacing siloed email communication with a familiar social media environment, you empower employees to collaborate with their peers.

-A modern intranet has flexible settings that allow users to configure their social feeds so that they only see what’s relevant to them and are no longer bombarded with messages that don’t apply.
+A modern intranet has flexible settings that allow users to configure their social feeds.
+Done correctly, this ensures they only see what’s relevant to them and aren’t bombarded with messages that don’t apply.

 #15: Analytics & Insights